 Set Transmitter into Bluetooth discoverable mode.

 From available devices, select the Transmitter.
-If multiple devices listed, verify the 12-character MAC address located on the Transmitter back panel.
+If multiple devices are listed, verify the 12-character MAC address located on the Transmitter back panel.

 Verify its factory specifications.